Git

 $ git branch testing

-(Normally git branch <branch> is not used to do this since you usually want to immediately change to the created branch.
-Use git checkout -b <branch> instead.)
+is not used to do this since you usually want to immediately change to the created branch.

-Git keeps a global state variable for the current branch, called HEAD.
+Git keeps a global state variable for the current branch, called HEAD

-Note that the HEAD points to a branch, not a commit, so in the example above, a commit would add to master and progress that branch.
-Changing branch involves changing the branch that HEAD points to, although sometimes this may be an anonymous branch.
+points to a branch, not a commit, so in the example above, a commit would add to master

 $ git checkout testing